lociii/overwolf-homeassistant-webhook/README.md

 Overwolf is an ever expanding and improving ecosystem.
 From time to time they add support for new games or new info/events in existing games.
 To make it easier for this app to stay up to date, a scraper has been implemented to export an updates list of `interestingFeatures` to be used in `src/consts.ts`.

-Just run the VSCode task `Scrape game features`, copy them and paste to the `consts.ts`.
+Just run the VSCode task `Scrape game features`, copy them and paste to the `src/consts.ts`.

+Then copy the list of game IDs and put the new values in all the relevant fields of `public/manifest.json`

 ## How to contribute